c0wsaysmoo/plane-tracker-rgb-pi/README.md

 ## Looks like fr24 ended their free api that thr clock relies on.
-I may have to switch to the 9$ tier that would provide overhead information but not allow live flight tracking.
+I think I'm going to try with an adsb antenna by using flight aware and openskies it should work vs a subscription service.
 If anyone has any ideas let me know.

 ## Real-Time Flight Tracking Added